guettli/second-central-list-effect/README.md

-# Second central list effect
+# Second central system effect

 In the past there was the [Second system effect](https://en.wikipedia.org/wiki/Second-system_effect):